-Auditors do not give users what they want because the users' expectations are unreasonable.
-However, users' expectations could be reasonable, but beyond what current standards require.
+The standards under which auditors operate could be deficient.
+Users' expectations could be reasonable, but beyond what current standards require.
 This suggests that audit standards could be improved and strengthened in order to meet user expectations in the future.

 In addition, it is possible that some auditors do not give users what they require because the auditors are not following the standards.
 In these cases, the auditors are potentially liable to be sued or face prosecution.